p10rahulm/your-static-website/README.md

     - yourName
     - anotherName
     - yourdisqusShortname
+    - Company1, Company2, Company3, Company4, Company5
+    - University1, University2
     - thinking_tree2.jpg
     - UA-123456789-1 (google analytics)
+    - map_api_key, latitude, longitude (google maps)
-    - map_api_key = "AIzaSyBVTxUD4jy-hOKRaOquYgxpslLv1oMffFg"
+    - favicon.jpg

+    Note that the context of usage at each occurance of above words may be different.
+For example yourName may occur for your email id as *yourName@gmail.com* or even as an author of website.
+So you may not want a simple replace all function without going through context of usage.

-5. On a good text editor this can be done by pressing ctrl+shift+F or ctrl+shift+R, where the replace all occurances in project is available.
+2. On a good text editor this can be done by pressing ctrl+shift+F or ctrl+shift+R, where the replace all occurances in project is available.
 Note that for this you may have to choose your project folder (to enable search in this folder).
-Depending on your editor you may have to look up google for instructions for Replace All.
+Depending on your editor you may have to look up google for instructions for Replace All

-## Modify the content and preview
+3. Good to preview the site again now.
+4. Type into the terminal that you used for downloading the files
+    ```bash
+    hugo server -D -p 1313
+    ```
+5. Open `http://localhost:1313` on your browser.
+Even after checking that everything works, keep this tab open to preview as you change the site.

+6. You may have made a lot of changes at this stage, good to get it all into the repository
+    ```bash
+    #1.
+Do the regular git updates through script (you may have to use backslash on windows)
+    ./commit.sh

+    #2.
+Ensure deploy function is working
+    ./deploy.sh
+    ```
+7. You can (and should) run the commit script above at even more often intervals to ensure you have all the intermediary points saved.
+You can preview all changes on github

+## Step 5: Add or modify Content

 Now that we have finished changing the configuration, you can start adding content.
 The idea for the static site was that you should be able to express any kind of output that you have in real life into a page on the internet.
 With this in mind, we have created a few kinds of pages.

 ### Types of Pages

-We have 14 different types of pages.
+We have 15 different types of pages.
 These are listed below in approximately alphabetical order:

 1. Audios: This is for any recordings you might have taken including songs or podcasts
 2. Books: This is meant for any books you have written